AlpinistPanda/collaboration-competition/Report.md

 After fixed steps update of multi agent environment, actor and critic are mini-batch updated by PPO/GAE.
 I used my algorithm from the previous project even though there was a better suited one DDPG.

+**Why I choose the particular algorithm?**
+I used it because it was a familiar algorithm.
+It was able to solve the problem within the restrictions.

+**Did you used replay buffer, epsilon-greedy, etc approaches?
+(Also are both agents sharing same experience buffer or different)**
+My agents share the same buffer.

+**Is the noise added to agents?**
+For agents there is noise on action.

+**Why you have chosen these particular hyperparameters (like you took from the paper, or result of your own experimentation)?**
+The hyperparameters are chosen with some series of experimentation.
+However, I believe it might not be the optimal solution.

+**Why you chose the particular model architecture for Actor/Critic?**
+I prefered simple to implement method.

 Hidden layers for the model